patrick-dunavan/sf_example/README.md

 2018 off-season updates coming:

-*** 1) Convert all XML flat file data into noSQL (mongodb) to easier maintain the data / retain the data w/ db backups.
+*** 1) Convert all XML flat file data into noSQL (mongodb) to easier access/retain the data.

 *** 2) Configure the xml data in mongo to the json equivelent - in order to remove the "java-mapping" equation; most of the pages are JSP-evaluated java structures.
-XML provides half the battle, but JSON/other will remove the java mapping from the equation.
+JSON/other will remove the java mapping from the equation for flexibility.

-*** 3) (pre-req on 1/2 above); Start the process of single/responsive page design; the process has begun with the simple reactJS flows for sponsors - maintain and continue further.
+*** 3) (pre-req on 1/2 above); Start the process of single/responsive page design; the process has begun with the simple reactJS flow for sponsors - maintain and continue further.

 Thank you!